jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-05-03-kafka-connect-for-aws-part-1/index.md

 ## Summary

 Kafka Connect is a tool for scalably and reliably streaming data between Apache Kafka and other systems.
 It can be used to build real-time data pipelines on AWS effectively.
-Among available connectors, those that are provided by Amazon and Apache Camel have good potential.
+We have discussed a range of Kafka connectors both from Amazon and 3rd-party projects.
+We will showcase some of them in later posts.